mikeAdamss/platform/environments/README.md

 Look in the appropriate sub directories.
 When creating a new environment (or recreating one you've previously torn down) you'll need to always run terraform before ansible.

+## Adding a new application

+A walkthrough of how to add a new applicaton to a running kubernetes clusters can be viewing in `./adding-applications.md`.

-## Monitoring
+## Helpers

-I've added some baci information for helping with monitoring and debugging a deployed envionments worth of infrastructure.
+I've added some basic information for helping with monitoring and debugging a deployed envionments worth of infrastructure.
 Please see `./ansible/helpers.md`.